sudmantlab/loco-pipe/toyfish.md

     script below.

     ``` bash
+    # create a conda environment named lostruct and install R and some key R packages
     mamba create -n lostruct -c conda-forge r-essentials=4.2 r-tidyverse=2.0.0 r-devtools=2.4.5 r-cowplot=1.1.1
+    # activate the lostruct conda environment
     conda activate -n lostruct
-    ## this is an awkward solution, but I had to do it because lostruct would be installed to my system library location rather than the conda environment specific one instead
+    # launch R
+    R
+    # install lostruct
     devtools::install_github("petrelharp/local_pca/lostruct")
+    # quit R
+    q()
+    # deactivate the conda environment
+    conda deactivate
     ```

 ## Preparing the project directory and required input files

-The file structure, metadata table, chromosome table, and pipeline configuration file for toyfish are already set up for you in the `toyfish` directory.
+The file structure, sample table, chromosome table, and pipeline configuration file for toyfish are already set up for you in the `toyfish` directory.
 However, you do need to change some file paths to match the ones on your computer.

-1. In the metadata table (`toyfish/docs/metadata.tsv`), replace all occurrences of `/global/scratch/users/nicolas931010/` with the path at which `loco-pipe` is located on your computer.
+1. In the sample table (`toyfish/docs/sample_table.tsv`), replace all occurrences of `/global/scratch/users/nicolas931010/` with the path at which `loco-pipe` is located on your computer.

-2. In the loco-pipe configuration file (`toyfish/config/loco-pipe.yaml`), replace all occurrences of `/global/scratch/users/nicolas931010/` with the path at which `loco-pipe` is located on your computer.
+2. In the loco-pipe configuration file (`toyfish/config/config.yaml`), replace all occurrences of `/global/scratch/users/nicolas931010/` with the path at which `loco-pipe` is located on your computer.

 3. If you want to run `toyfish` on a computer cluster, also edit the `cluster_config.yaml` file under `workflow/profiles` to make sure